 One of the main benefits of advertising self-regulation worldwide is that it provides a cost effective (typically free of charge), fast and efficient solution to address consumer complaints about individual ads.
-Among ICAS members, three SROs currently do not handle consumer complaints (ABG in the U.A.E, BBB National Programs in the US and Autocontrol, Colombia) [18].
+Among ICAS members, three SROs currently do not handle consumer complaints (ABG in the U.A.E, BBB National Programs in the US and Autocontrol, Colombia).

-All SROs except two [19] handle competitor complaints.
+All SROs except two [16] handle competitor complaints.
 The process for handling competitor complaints is usually broadly similar to that in place for handling consumer complaints, except that, unlike consumers, companies are often required to pay a fee to file a complaint.
 Moreover, in some countries, special public hearings are organized to debate cases filed by competitors or, as in Spain, the composition of the jury might be different.

 The number of consumer complaints handled by SROs varies from market to market and from one year to the other.
-If we consider the ICAS members offering the service and that reported the data for 2021, the average number of complaints processed in 2021 was about 2,700.
+If we consider the ICAS members offering the service and that reported the data for 2022, the average number of complaints processed was 2 100.
 There are however major differences in practice:

-- 4 SROs handled fewer than 20 consumer complaints; - 5 SROs handled up to 500 consumer complaints; - 5 SROs handled between 500 and 1,000 consumer complaints; - 7 SROs handled between 1,000 and 5,000 consumer complaints; - 1 SROs handled more than 5,000 consumer complaints.
+- 4 SROs handled fewer than 20 consumer complaints; - 7 SROs handled up to 500 consumer complaints; - 6 SROs handled between 500 and 1 000 consumer complaints; - 5 SROs handled between 1 000 and 5 000 consumer complaints; - 1 SROs handled more than 5 000 consumer complaints.